EN

 Goal of the social media accounts / pages

-Friends, colleagues, and clients have often encouraged me to share what a real eviction looks like.
-But even those closest to the process may not fully understand the scope of what we see in the field.
+I have been serving as a Constable since fall 1999, handling hundreds of evictions and witnessing a wide range of situations.
+Over the years, friends, colleagues, and clients have encouraged me to share what a real eviction looks like.
+Even those familiar with the process may not fully understand what occurs in the field.

 There are both “good” and “bad” evictions.
-While many people picture the worst-case scenarios—damaged property, trashed apartments, and chaos—that’s not always the reality.
-In fact, many evictions are handled calmly and respectfully, with minimal disruption.
+While worst-case scenarios—damaged property or chaos—get attention, many evictions are handled calmly and respectfully with minimal disruption.

-The goal of the videos on the social media pages is not to shame or embarrass anyone.
-Evictions are complex, and there are often multiple factors at play—economic, personal, or otherwise.
-My intent in sharing these videos is to shed light on the realities of eviction, spark conversation, and foster understanding about the broader issues involved.
+The goal of our social media videos is not to shame or embarrass anyone.
+Evictions are complex, often involving economic, personal, or other factors.
+My intent is to shed light on the realities of eviction, spark conversation, and foster understanding about the broader issues involved.

-For privacy and respect, I do not disclose addresses, tenant names, or show the faces of those involved.
+For privacy and respect, we do not disclose addresses, tenant names, or show faces of those involved.

 AI Generated image of a person being kicked out as in an eviction